10-Seconds on the Ooni Fyra 12

 Then, once cooled, you can use the pizza brush (not included) to scrape down the stone, wipe it and flip it over.

-This will keep the stone in great condition.
+This will keep the stone in great condition and helps it to wear evenly.

 To clean the outside, simply wipe it down with a clean rag when cool.